regan035/warehouse_v1/README.md

 ## About the Project

 Project3 is a MERN stack Warehouse Management Application that helps users to track the inventories storage locations and monitor values.
-Application consolidates authentication to verify the user and utilizes get, put, post and delete function to update back-end database.
+Application consolidates authentication to verify the user and utilizes get, put, post and delete function to interact with back-end database.
 [Launch Hosted Application!](https://gen-warehouse-app.herokuapp.com/ "Launch Project 3")

 ## Getting Started